sanyaade-teachings/thetaStudioReload/README.md

 	</html>

 It is recommened to put the reloader script last in the body element.
+-->

 ## Roadmap

 Note that the HyperApp project is under development, with ongoing changes/updates.
 Estimated stable release September 30, 2013.

 An Android client app is also under development (will be followed by additional platforms).

-The mobile client apps will include the Cordova API.
+Currently the Android client app is unstable.

 <!--
 With the HyperApp mobile application (under development) you get additional functionlity: